monking/php-oauth/README.md

     {"error":"invalid_token","error_description":"the token was not found"}

-If your service needs to provision a user, the `resource_owner_id` is the field that SHOULD to be used for that.
+If your service needs to provision a user, the `user_id` is the field that SHOULD to be used for that.

 An example RS that uses this protocol written in PHP is available